 Headshot photography can seem simple.
-It may look like you only have to shot a person’s face.
-Well, not really.
-It is a little more complex and you have to be prepared.
+It may look like you only have to capture a person’s face.
+Well, it is a bit more complex than that, and you have to be prepared.

 “To me, photography is an art of observation.
 It’s about finding something interesting in an ordinary place… I’ve found it has little to do with the things you see and everything to do with the way you see them.”— Elliott Erwitt

 - some fundamental camera settings for this kind of photography;

 - many other tips that will improve your headshot pictures.